Local Food & Flavours

 Mahi or Dolphin

-Dolphin is the local name for mahi mahi.
-Not an actual mammal/dolphin.
-Though this is actually a type of dolphin, it shouldn't be confused with the dolphin that is a mammal.
+Dolphin is the local name for mahi mahi – not an actual dolphin!
 To avoid this misunderstanding, the Hawaiian name, mahi mahi, is more widespread.
-Also called dolphin-fish and dorado, mahi mahi is found in warm waters throughout the world.
+Also called dolphin fish and dorado, mahi mahi is found in warm waters throughout the world.
 It is a moderately fat fish with firm, flavourful flesh.
 It ranges in weight from 3 to 45 pounds and can be purchased in steaks or fillets.
 Mahi mahi is best prepared simply, as in grilling or broiling.

 Festival